danielaparker/jsoncons/doc/md/Classes/wjson.md

                    JsonTraits = json_traits<wchar_t>,
                    Allocator = std::allocator<wchar_t>> wjson
 ```
 The `wjson` class is an instantiation of the `basic_json` class template that uses `wchar_t` as the character type.
 The order of an object's name/value pairs is not preserved, they are sorted alphabetically by name.
-If you want to preserve the original insertion order, use [owjson](owjson) instead.
+If you want to preserve the original insertion order, use [wojson](wojson) instead.

 The `jsoncons` library will always rebind the supplied allocator from the template parameter to internal data structures.